Monarchy of Belgium

+The monarchy of Belgium is the constitutional and hereditary institution of the monarchical head of state of the Kingdom of Belgium.
+As a popular monarchy, the Belgian monarch uses the title king/queen of the Belgians and serves as the country's head of state and commander-in-chief of the Belgian Armed Forces.

+There have been seven Belgian monarchs since independence in 1830.
 The incumbent, Philippe, ascended the throne on 21 July 2013, following the abdication of his father Albert II.

 Origins

-When the Belgians became independent in 1830, the National Congress chose a constitutional monarchy as the form of government.
+When Belgium gained independence from the United Kingdom of the Netherlands in 1830, the National Congress chose a constitutional monarchy as the form of government.
 The Congress voted on the question on 22 November 1830, supporting monarchy by 174 votes to 13.
-In February 1831, the Congress nominated Louis, Duke of Nemours, the son of the French king Louis-Philippe, but international considerations deterred Louis-Philippe from accepting the honor for his son.
+In February 1831, the Congress nominated Louis, Duke of Nemours, the son of the French king Louis-Philippe, but international considerations deterred Louis-Philippe from accepting the honour for his son.

 Following this refusal, the National Congress appointed Erasme-Louis, Baron Surlet de Chokier to be the Regent of Belgium on 25 February 1831.
-Leopold of Saxe-Coburg and Gotha was designated as King of the Belgians by the National Congress and swore allegiance to the Belgian constitution in front of Saint James's Church at Coudenberg Palace in Brussels on 21 July.
+Leopold of Saxe-Coburg-Saalfeld, since 1826 also called Prince of Saxe-Coburg and Gotha, was designated as King of the Belgians by the National Congress and swore allegiance to the Belgian constitution in front of the Church of St. James on Coudenberg in Brussels on 21 July.
 This day has since become a national holiday for Belgium and its citizens.

 Hereditary and constitutional

 As a hereditary constitutional monarchy system, the role and operation of Belgium's monarchy are governed by the Constitution.
 The royal office of King is designated solely for a descendant of the first King of the Belgians, Leopold I.

 Since he is bound by the Constitution (above all other ideological and religious considerations, political opinions and debates and economic interests) the King is intended to act as an arbiter and guardian of Belgian national unity and independence.
 Belgium's monarchs are inaugurated in a purely civil swearing-in ceremony.

-The Kingdom of Belgium was never an absolute monarchy.
-Nevertheless, in 1961, the historian Ramon Arango, wrote that the Belgian monarchy is not "truly constitutional".